TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/Joins.md

 ﻿# Projecting with a Join

-These scenarios demonstrate how to define a join and project the reults into a simple object.
+These scenarios demonstrate how to define a join and project the results into a simple object.

 See [CRUD Operations on Model with Object-Based Foreign Key](ModelWithLookupComplex.htm) and [CRUD Operations on Model with Child Records](ModelWithChildren.htm) for other examples of performing joins.